 EFFICACY OF INTEGRATIVE SELF-REFLECTION INTERVENTIONS ON THE SELF-COMPASSION OF ADULTS WITH SYMPTOMS OF DEPRESSION

-• Tabinda Afzal Bahria University Karachi
+• Tabinda Afzal Bahria University, Karachi, Pakistan

-• Kiran Bashir Ahmad Bahria University Karachi
+• Kiran Bashir Ahmad Bahria University, Karachi, Pakistan

 Keywords: Keywords: Self-Reflections, Depression